UCDNJJ/ucdnjj.github.io/index.markdown

 Each team should create a Team directory at [Dropbox](https://www.dropbox.com/scl/fo/64k04s0nd07rk4lwya6ax/h?rlkey=dqt10h8t3l5u1v93adwiof18i&dl=0) and place their submission file within.

+## Ask a question

+We will be using the Github issues page for this website, [found here](https://github.com/UCDNJJ/ucdnjj.github.io/issues), as a means for discussion and questions regarding the challenge.

 ## Join the challenge!
 Now that the challenge has started, any additional teams wishing to join should reach out to nelson.johansen@alleninstitute.org.